piratas-ar/utopia.partidopirata.com.ar/_posts/2017-07-27-sobre_los_autos_voladores_y_la_tasa_decreciente_de_ganancia.markdown

 invenciones que vendrán ("Escuché que pronto habrá autos voladores"), formas complejas de malabarear información e imágenes, y todavía más complejas plataformas para llenar nuestros formularios.

-I do not mean to suggest that neoliberal capitalism—or any other system—can be successful in this regard.
-First, there’s the problem of trying to convince the world you are leading the way in technological progress when you are holding it back.
-The United States, with its decaying infrastructure, paralysis in the face of global warming, and symbolically devastating abandonment of its manned space program just as China accelerates its own, is doing a particularly bad public relations job.
-Second, the pace of change can’t be held back forever.
-Breakthroughs will happen; inconvenient discoveries cannot be permanently suppressed.
-Other, less bureaucratized parts of the world—or at least, parts of the world with bureaucracies that are not so hostile to creative thinking—will slowly but inevitably attain the resources required to pick up where the United States and its allies have left off.
-The Internet does provide opportunities for collaboration and dissemination that may help break us through the wall as well.
-Where will the breakthrough come?
-We can’t know.
-Maybe 3D printing will do what the robot factories were supposed to.
-Or maybe it will be something else.
-But it will happen.

 Yo no intento sugerir que el capitalismo neoliberal --o ningún otro sistema-- puede ser exitoso en estas consideraciones.
 Primero, hay un problema en tratar